 Research Instruments

-This study on pedagogical practices of teachers and 21st century skills of learners utilized two adopted questionnaires.
-The researcher simplified and contextualized the questionnaires without losing the original content of the source text and translated the contextualized texts into the local dialect so the students can have a full grasp of understanding every item found in the questionnaire.
+This study on teachers' pedagogical practices and learners' 21st-century skills used two adopted questionnaires.
+The researcher simplified and contextualised the questionnaires without losing the original content of the source text, and translated the contextualised texts into the local dialect so that students can have a full grasp of every item in the questionnaire.

 The first draft of the contextualized and translated version of the instruments was submitted to the research adviser for comments and recommendations to improve its presentation.
 The final copies were submitted to the panel of experts for approval.
-Final revision of questionnaire was made by incorporating the corrections, comments, and suggestions.
+The final revision of the questionnaire was made by incorporating the corrections, comments, and suggestions.

-The questionnaire for pedagogical performance of teachers was taken from the Massachusetts Model System for educator evaluation, while the questionnaire for the 21st century skills of the students was taken from partnership for 21st century skills of students.
+The questionnaire .
+In contrast, the questionnaire for the 21st century skills of the students was taken from the Partnership for 21st Century Skills, and the teachers' pedagogical performance was adapted from the Massachusetts Model System for Educator Evaluation.
+In contrast, the questionnaire on students' 21st-century skills was adapted from the Partnership for 21st Century Skills.

-The five-point Likert scale was used in determining the pedagogical performance of teachers in this study.
+The five-point Likert scale was used to assess teachers' pedagogical performance in this study.

 List 2- Ranging of the pedagogical performance of teachers